WGBH/django-textplusstuff/docs/index.rst

 -  Create a javascript powered editor for writing markdown-flavored text and placing tokens.
 -  textplusstuff API POST support (so model instances registered with the stuff_registry can be created directly from a TextPlusStuff field widget)
+-  Document 'Constructed Field' functionality to improve performance.
+-  Document 'as_json' method on a TextPlusStuff instance.